Brooks Library Research Guides: Geological Studies

 Please ask the Reference Help Desk, on the 1st Floor of the Brooks Library, or at (509) 963-1021, for any assistance you might wish in searching this index or searching for citations found in the index.

 Unique multidisciplinary database supplying bibliographic information and abstracts for development studies, the Earth sciences, ecology, geomechanics, human geography, and oceanography.
-The database provides current coverage of over 1,800 journals and archive coverage of several thousand additional titles.
-Appropriate for a variety of CWU academic programs.
+The database provides coverage of over 2,100 peer-reviewed journals, trade publications, book series, and conference proceedings.

 The SPIN database (Searchable Physics Information Notices) provides the most current indexing and abstracting of major American and Russian physics and astronomy journals.
 SPIN contains the abstracts of over 80 scientific journals published by the American Institute of Physics and its Member Societies since 1975, as well as selected articles from other scientific journals, totaling close to 1 million articles.
 Scitation covers science and technology (particularly engineering) journals online portal sites, magazines, and conference proceedings.
 Select the "Scitation & SPIN" radio button prior to entering your search terms.